top of page

 When to Start Building a Social Media Profile

-The ideal time to start developing your social media presence is early—in the developmental stages of your youth career.
-Once you’ve established a consistent training routine, participated in notable youth competitions, or have a clear pathway toward senior football, it’s time to start shaping your digital identity.
-Early engagement allows players to build their brand gradually, gaining followers, showcasing their skills, and attracting attention from scouts, clubs, and sponsors.
+Once you’ve established a consistent training and appearance routine on the pitch, participated in notable youth competitions, or have a clear pathway toward senior football, it may be time to start shaping your digital identity.
+Early engagement allows players to build their brand gradually, gaining followers, own the narrative around their journey (before others do) and set a foundation for commercial growth.

 What to Post

 Content should reflect your personality, dedication, and aspirations, but it’s equally important to maintain professionalism.
-Here are some effective types of posts for young players:
+Here are some effective types of posts for young players starting off:

-Journey and Progress: Share stories or photos from your training sessions, travel to tournaments, or milestones like signing a new contract or receiving an award.
+• Journey and Progress: Share stories or photos from your training sessions, travel to tournaments, or milestones like signing a new contract or receiving an award at a tournament or awards night.
 Authenticity resonates with followers and shows your commitment.

-Behind-the-Scenes Content: Post snippets that give fans and scouts a peek into your daily routine—away from the pitch, such as your recovery routines, diet, or team bonding moments.
+• Behind-the-Scenes Content: Post snippets that give fans and scouts a peek into your daily routine away from the pitch, such as your recovery routines, nutrition, or off-the-field with teammates can highlight dedication and provide a glimpse into sacrifices and off-field hard work.

 However, it’s crucial to keep the tone respectful, humble, and focused on growth.
 The goal is to present yourself as a dedicated professional, not just a social media personality.